The 5 Most Famous Paintings in the World

 This painting is, miraculously, still in tact, after it's been almost stolen, destroyed, put through war, weather, and terrible environments that it somehow endured.
 The painting is wildly famous today, and must be planned to see months and months in advance, if not years—there is a line up, that's for sure.

 Did you know all of those without reading?
-Any surprises?
+Which painting is your favourite?